Are you wondering why people aren’t buying as much from your website as you hoped they would?

-Social proof can be in the form of: testimonials, case studies and product reviews.
+Social proof can be in the form of testimonials, case studies, and product reviews.
 Displaying positive reviews from your customers in the form of written and videos is one of the best ways to have others purchase from you too.
 Make sure your social proof is real and use plug-ins like Yotpo.
 Yotpo shows real reviews, both positive and negative.
 The reviews can’t be edited and negative reviews can also be displayed which is fine.
 If you have too many 5 star reviews it can potentially make your products appear too good to be true so it doesn’t hurt to display a negative review also.
 This shows that the reviews are real.
-There’s always going to be unhappy customers in every business.
+There are always going to be unhappy customers in every business.
 As long as you sell good quality products, you have nothing to worry about, since the majority of reviews will be positive.

-Who am I buying from, do I like you and are you TRUSTWORTHY?
+Who am I buying from, do I like you, and are you TRUSTWORTHY?

 Be sure to provide a background of yourself, your relevance in your niche, and let your prospects know that you are the expert in your field.
 Don’t be too sales-y with your approach.
 Be honest and sincere with your communications.
 Be approachable and real. put face-to-camera videos of you or your team on your website so people can see who is behind the business and get to know your personality and body language.

-Does your website look CREDIBLE, well designed and is it easy to use?
+Does your website look CREDIBLE, well designed, and is it easy to use?

 HOW MUCH is your offer and how do I make a purchase?

 A lot of websites do not display their prices upfront.
 Prospects like to compare prices as part of their decision-making process.
 If they come across a website that doesn’t display prices vs one that does, they are more likely to inquire about the site that does display prices.
 If you don’t display your prices because your solution is custom, then make sure it’s easy for your prospects to get a quote.

 If the purchasing process fails how can I CONTACT you quickly?